keshon/dice-roller/docker/README.md

 ### Simple Deployment

-To deploy Dice Roller without Traefik and with the simple configuration, run:
+To deploy the app without Traefik and with the simple configuration, run:

 ```bash
 docker-compose -f docker-compose.yml up -d